-After working for 17 years in social services, I completed a training program in Expressive Arts at Tamalpa Institute and opened a business teaching aerial arts.
-I love creative expression in all forms and weave my love of creative movement, writing and music into the work I do.
-I recently completed Laurie Wagner's Wild Writing Teacher Training.
-This training inspired me to begin Rogue Writing and share the power of spontaneous writing circles with interested folks like you!
-Need more info?
-Feel free to call or email via the contact page: Sheila Bannon, 415-895-8032
+After working for seventeen years in social services I completed a training program in Expressive Arts at Tamalpa Institute and opened a business teaching aerial arts.
+I love creative expression in all forms.
+I weave my love of creative movement, writing, and music into the work I do.
+I was inspired by Laurie Wagner's Wild Writing Teacher Training to create Rogue Writing.
+It's a wonderful way to share the strength in both our singular and collective voices.

 I like to give people ways to freely and honestly express their true selves.